Tearsheet

 AI Analysis | Feedback

-Mr. Daniel was appointed Chief Financial Officer of Atossa Therapeutics on October 14, 2025.
-He is a senior finance leader with over 25 years of experience in building financial systems and public-company discipline in global life-science businesses.
-His experience includes overseeing weekly revenue forecasting, managing operating expense budgets exceeding $200 million, implementing and certifying Sarbanes-Oxley (SOX) controls, and leading programs that delivered over $50 million in cost savings.
-Mr. Daniel brings expertise in treasury and capital markets, having managed a $400 million cash and investments portfolio and contributed to executing nearly $1 billion in equity, convertible debt, and credit transactions.
+Mark Daniel was appointed Chief Financial Officer of Atossa Therapeutics, Inc. on October 14, 2025.
+He brings over 25 years of experience in life-sciences finance, including expertise in revenue forecasting, public company controls, and capital markets.
+His experience includes managing weekly revenue forecasting, overseeing operating expense budgets exceeding $200 million, implementing Sarbanes-Oxley controls, and leading cost-saving programs.
+Mr. Daniel's capital markets experience includes managing a $400 million cash and investments portfolio and participating in nearly $1 billion in equity, convertible debt, and credit transactions.
+Prior to joining Atossa, he served as Senior Vice President, Finance at Bruker Spatial Biology, Inc. from 2017 to 2025, and as Chief Financial Officer of Newyu, Inc. (formerly Numera, Inc.) from 2014 to 2016.

 AI Analysis | Feedback